 Again, Ryleigh answered the question.
 The teenager, face flushed from stress, held up a nondescript pair of glasses.

-“I was wearing these Memory glasses.
-They include an imager and microphone that can run all day.
-You read them out with a Bluetooth app.
+“I was wearing these Meta Memory glasses.
+They include a camera and microphone that can run all day.
+You read them out with a Meta Super Bluetooth app.

-“Three years ago, I was walking home from school; it was a warm day.
+“Three years ago, I walked home from school; it was a warm day.
 I took a shortcut through an industrial area.
 This police car pulled up, and the officer started asking me a lot of questions.
 Pretty soon, he starts accusing me of trying to make a drug score.
 He rummaged through my school bag, accusing me of being a junkie.

 “Then he unzips his pants and tells me to give him a hand job.
-I knew what that was but have never done anything like that before.
+I knew what that was but had never done anything like that before.
 It was the most degrading thing I’ve ever experienced.
 When he finished, he threatened to kill my parents and little brother if I said anything.

 “I was so embarrassed that I hid the glasses where Mom and Dad would never find them.
 Today, I recognized him in that video of Angel’s capture.
 I don’t care if it ruins my life; I want that monster cop stopped!”